whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 Gift economies also have many practical benefits.
 They move resources from the haves to the have-nots, minimizing inequality.
 Gift economies ensure neighbors take care of each other.
 People might face scarcity together occasionally, but nobody suffers poverty alone while others have abundance.
 Gift economies help people take care of each other whenever a big challenge arises.

+Gift economies also make it easier to have integrity.
+When a person isn't afraid of poverty, it becomes easier to face reality, even when it's unpleasant.**

 In nations that expect everybody to stand for what's right, this is the way of life that results -- a life of shared abundance.
 As Okanagan woman Jeannette Armstrong said, "_The realization that people and community are there to sustain you creates the most secure feeling in the world..._"[xxx-original instructions|armstrong]

 In nations that forbid people from seeking justice and upholding their own laws -- because that is supposedly the police's job -- profit economies result, with a few people becoming extremely wealthy, and the rest trying to survive and get as comfortable as possible in their unhealthy nation.
 Widespread selfishness is the result.